Leave a Message

 The Permit That Changes the Skyline

-For the past four years, the 80-acre River North site on the East Bank has remained quiet.
-To the casual observer driving down I-24, it appeared that the Oracle project was stalled.
-That changed in January.
+For the past five years, the 80-acre River North site on the East Bank has functioned as a strategic land bank.
+Since Oracle closed on the assemblage in 2021, the market has awaited the signal for mobilization.
+That signal arrived in January 2026.
 The company filed permits to demolish 515,000 square feet of existing industrial structures on the riverfront.
-This filing is the definitive signal that the project has shifted from the design phase to the execution phase.
-In Nashville, demolition permits come with a timeline for mobilization.
-This is no longer a rendering.
-It is now an active construction site.
+This filing is the definitive move from asset holding to execution.
+In commercial development, demolition permits represent a funded construction timeline.
+This is no longer a rendering or a balance sheet item.
+It is an active infrastructure project that is underway.

 A New Economic Standard